-Frances Cobain and Kurt Cobain never got the chance to know each other.
-When the Nirvana frontman committed suicide in 1994, his daughter was only two years old.
+Frances Bean Cobain and Kurt Cobain never got the chance to know each other.
+When the Nirvana frontman took his life in 1994, his daughter was only two years old.
 Now, the younger Cobain is an adult, and is happily living the life of an artist.
 She has a big legacy to live up to, and she’s more than aware of her father’s impact on music and culture.

 Cobain reminds the former Nirvana band members of her late father so much that she says she gives them the “K.C.
 Jeebies.”
 In addition to her mannerisms, Frances Bean’s artwork is also undoubtedly inspired by her father, and one writer described her 2010 collection “Scumf*ck” as "gritty and visceral (kind of like her dad’s [art]).”

-Cobain's 16th birthday came 14 years after her father Kurt committed suicide.
-In order to celebrate the milestone, she threw a suicide themed party at the House of Blues in Los Angeles in 2008.
+Cobain's 16th birthday happened 14 years after her father Kurt took his own life.
+In order to celebrate the milestone, she threw a birthday party themed around this dark theme at the House of Blues in Los Angeles in 2008.
 Her mother Courtney Love footed the bill for the event, which cost an estimated $323,000.

 She Turned Down The Role Of Bella In 'Twilight'

 In a 2013 radio interview with Howard Stern, Courtney Love revealed that her daughter was offered the role of Bella in the Twilight movies.
 "When she was 13 she was... offered the part of Bella in Twilight."
-Love added that Cobain turned down the part because she thought the story was a "sexist Mormon piece of sh*t."
+Love added that Cobain turned down the part because she thought the story was a "sexist...piece of sh*t."

 At the time of the radio interview, Love told Stern that she hadn't seen her daughter in three years.
 However, she admitted that she was happy Cobain did not take the role, as Love believes it would have "destroyed her life."
 Kristen Stewart went on to play Bella in all five Twilight movies, and does indeed seem to regret her decision.